revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-102.William raised a question to his colleague can a function call another function?
-What should be his colleague answer to William's question?
+102. William raised a question to his colleague whether a function can call another function.
+What should be his colleague’s answer to William's question?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Yes,it is possible a function call another function in python.
+- Yes, it is possible for a function to call another function in python.

 ```python
 def add(x):